What to consult about TUPE: informing and consulting

 • social – changes to start and finish times, changes to team and management structures

-You must consult with trade union or authorised employee representatives about any measures you're expecting as part of the transfer.
+Employers must consult with recognised trade union or employee representatives about measures they're expecting.

 In a transfer, measures can include: